Binary Interaction Dominates Mass Ejection in Classical Novae: Conclusions

 In this paper, we have described our suite of hydrodynamic stellar evolution simulations of isolated WDs undergoing classical nova eruptions.
 We have shown that, for typical systems, most of the mass that is lost in optically thick winds reaches the WD's Roche radius at velocities lower than the orbital velocity.
 As a result, when the binary companion is taken into account, the properties of mass driven from the system will actually be primarily set by the binary interaction.
 This is even more true for lower-mass WDs $\lesssim 0.8 \msol$, for which no optically thick winds are successfully launched in isolation; for these systems, mass loss would not occur at all if not for the binary interaction.
 Any study aiming to predict classical nova observables, from optical light curves and spectra to non-thermal shock signatures, needs to account for the dominating influence of the binary companion on the outflows.
 The only CVs for which optically thick winds drive the majority of mass loss are the rare systems with high accretion rates $>10^{-8} \smpy$, which yield the lowest envelope ignition masses.

-Our results predict that much of the outflowing mass in classical novae is likely to be focused into the equatorial plane in the form of spiral arms that undergo internal shocks and dissipate and radiate some fraction of their kinetic energy \citep{pejc16a,pejc16b,schr21a}.
-These interactions, together with the subsequent shocks between late-time high-speed radiation-pressure-driven winds and earlier-time slower binary-driven mass loss, are plausibly responsible for the rich and complex light curves of classical novae, including the evidence for shock-generated hard X-rays and non-thermal gamma-rays (e.g., \citealt{chom21a}).
+Our results predict that much of the outflowing mass in classical novae is likely to be focused into the equatorial plane in the form of spiral arms that may undergo internal shocks and dissipate and radiate some fraction of their kinetic energy, as seen in analogous simulations of mass loss in contact binaries and high-mass X-ray binaries \citep{pejc16a,pejc16b,schr21a}.
+However, these studies differ in important ways from the classical nova case, so quantitative predictions of the geometry and observables associated with this binary-induced mass loss await future dedicated multi-dimensional radiation hydrodynamical simulations.

+The self-collision of the spiral arms, together with the subsequent shocks between late-time high-speed radiation-pressure-driven winds and earlier-time slower binary-driven mass loss, are plausibly responsible for the rich and complex light curves of classical novae, including the evidence for shock-generated hard X-rays and non-thermal gamma-rays (e.g., \citealt{chom21a}).
 The key role of the binary in driving nova winds might also explain the super-Eddington luminosities observed for some classical novae.
 These super-Eddington luminosities cannot be understood using radiation-pressure-driven winds alone but may be explained by the additional kinetic energy gained through interaction with the binary.

-For symbiotic novae (e.g., \citealt{miko10a}), which have giant companions and thus much larger binary separations, the acceleration of the outflows from the WD will not be affected by the binary interaction.
+For novae in symbiotic systems (e.g., \citealt{miko10a}), which have giant companions and thus much larger binary separations, the acceleration of the outflows from the WD will not be affected by the binary interaction.
 However, even in these systems, the influence of the companion on the nova observables cannot be neglected.
 The companion's wind will both reprocess the resulting radiation as well as lead to shock interaction with the nova outflow.

 The orbital energy and angular momentum carried away by the binary-driven mass loss will have a profound effect on the long-term evolution of the CV, possibly destabilizing the binary enough to cause a merger \citep{shen15a,metz21a}.
 This is especially true for CVs with lower-mass WDs, since the mass ratio is higher and because the nova ignition masses are larger, which means each nova event has more of an effect on the post-nova binary parameters.
 This preferential destruction of CVs with lower-mass WDs would explain the large discrepancy between the CV mass distribution and that of field WDs and pre-CVs \citep{zoro11a,nele16a,schr16a,pala20a,pala22a} and will be the subject of future studies.